Salvaging

 (Anchorage)

-Many of us who were older (as in 17) volunteered for Civil Defense duty after the 1964 Alaska earthquake.
-We were assigned to different projects over the next few weeks.
+Many of us who were older (as in 17) volunteered for Civil Defense duty after the 1964 quake.
+We were assigned to different projects over the coming weeks.

 On one of our assignments, we were handed sledgehammers and told to take down the walls of the old airport.
 The building was no longer safe and would be replaced.